kmelissasantos/10-OOP-Profile-Generator/README.md

 Clone this repository using git clone!

 # Usage
-In the command line of your terminal, type "node index" to be prompted with questions screenshot
+In the command line of your terminal, type "node index" to be prompted with questions

 # Questions
 Github: kmelissasantos Email: melissa.santosxo@gmail.com